Kylie Jenner And Travis Scott’s ‘Avengers: Endgame’ Cosplay May Break The Internet

 The comments section for both pictures is bursting at the seams.
 One fan appeared to find the couple a little too convincing, per their comment.

-“Damn those spoilers”
+“Damn those spoilers.”

 This celebrity getup appears to be doubling up as both anticipation for the movie’s release and a birthday celebration.
 As ET Online reports, the Astroworld rapper turns 28 at the end of April.
 His special day is being marked early this year – Kylie “threw” Travis a party at a movie theater screening Avengers: Endgame.
 The media outlet reports a high-profile attendance that included Kim Kardashian, Kanye West, Kendall Jenner, and Khloe Kardashian.